EnzeZ05/Web-AI-Interaction/README.md

 # DeepSeek‑R1 + Streamlit Chat

-**Self‑hosted LLM chat UI that runs 100 % offline on your own machine.**
+**Self‑hosted LLM chat UI that runs 100 % efficient on your own laptop.**

 |               | What you get                                                                     |
 | ------------- | -------------------------------------------------------------------------------- |